-A. The district's assistant superintendent of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+A. The district's executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

-The executive director of human resources is:

-Debra Kovacs

-Everett School District No. 2
+The Executive Director of Human Resources is: Debra Kovacs Everett School District No. 2 3900 Broadway P.O.
+Box 2098 Everett, WA 98201 dkovacs@everettsd.org

-3900 Broadway

-P.O.
-Box 2098

-Everett, WA 98201

-dkovacs@everettsd.org

 Phone: (425) 385-4100

-The assistant superintendent of human resources or designee will receive and investigate formal complaints.
-School or district administrators who receive a formal complaint of discriminatory harassment will promptly notify the assistant superintendent of human resources or designee and forward a copy of the complaint.
+The executive director of human resources or designee will receive and investigate formal complaints.
+School or district administrators who receive a formal complaint of discriminatory harassment will promptly notify the executive director of human resources or designee and forward a copy of the complaint.

-- B. The allegations of discriminatory harassment shall: - Be written; - 2.
-Be signed by the complainant; - Describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to sexual harassment; and - 4.
-Be filed with the assistant superintendent of human resources or designee within one (1) year after the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under WAC 392-190 or related guidelines. - C. Upon receipt of the complaint, the district's assistant superintendent of human resources or designee will provide the complainant a copy of Procedure 5160P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
+- B. The allegations of discriminatory harassment shall: - 1.
+Be written; - 2.
+Be signed by the complainant; - 3.
+Describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to sexual harassment; and - 4.
+Be filed with the executive director of human resources or designee within one (1) year after the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under WAC 392-190 or related guidelines. - C. Upon receipt of the complaint, the district's executive director of human resources or designee will provide the complainant a copy of Procedure 5160P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
 The district will promptly and thoroughly investigate the complaint.
-Following completion of the investigation, the assistant superintendent of human resources shall provide the superintendent or designee with a full written report of the complaint and the results of the investigation, unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report. - D. The superintendent or designee shall respond in writing to the complainant within thirty (30) calendar days after the district received the written complaint by the district, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
-If an extension is needed, the district will notify the complainant in writing of the reasons for the extension and the anticipated response date in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
-At the time the district responds to the complainant, the district will send a copy of the response to the office of the superintendent of public (OSPI) instruction. - E. The response by the superintendent or designee will include: - A summary of the results of the investigation; - Whether the district failed to comply with WAC 392-190 or related guidelines; - If the district failed to comply with WAC 392-190 or related guidelines, the corrective measures deemed necessary to correct the noncompliance; and - Notice of the complainant's right to appeal under WAC 392-190-005, including where and with whom the appeal should be filed.
+Following completion of the investigation, the executive director of human resources shall provide the superintendent or designee with a full written report of the complaint and the results of the investigation, unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report.